Our Top 8 End-of-Summer Cleaning Tips

 Fall has never looked so clean.

 Some fall-loving folks start celebrating the season a bit early — much to summer fans’ dismay — but it’s no longer up for debate.
-The first day of fall is this Friday, Sept.
-22, which means summer is truly, officially ending, my friends.
+The first day of fall is September 22, which means summer is truly, officially ending, my friends.
 No matter which side you’re on, it’s time to accept the change of seasons.
 It’s also time to shut down and stow away your summer things, which entails a bit of cleaning.
 Sigh.
 It’s not as bad as spring cleaning, though — I promise!
 Plus, properly caring for seasonal items ensures a longer lifespan, which saves you money in the long run.
 Score.

 Scrub Outdoor Furniture

 Give your outdoor furniture a thorough cleaning to remove built-up debris.
 Different types of outdoor furniture require different cleaning techniques.
 Check out our cleaning guide to see how to clean yours.